 Forensic expertise and the exchange of forensic data is vital to international investigations.

-At INTERPOL, we maintain databases of fingerprints and DNA profiles, allowing police across the world to make connections between crimes and crime scenes.
+At INTERPOL, we maintain databases of fingerprints and DNA profiles, allowing police across the world to make connections between criminals and crime scenes.
 We also provide training to police in our member countries, to ensure that frontline officers have the knowledge and skills necessary to assess, preserve and share evidence in line with best practices.

 Deoxyribonucleic acid (DNA) molecules contain the information all living cells in the human body need to function.
 They also control the inheritance of characteristics from parents to offspring.